jzau25/LeWordle/README.md

 Wordle, but the word is always Lebron

-Inspired by wordle, horsle, and of course my one and only Lebron James 🥰
+Inspired by wordle, horsle, and Lebron James 🥰